Stillpoint-Software/hyperbee.expressions/docs/state-machine/state-machine-builder.md

 This process involves several steps, including tree traversal, state creation, and managing state transitions.
 The transformation process is essential for handling complex branching scenarios like conditional expressions and asynchronous operations.

-**The second step** in the process builds the state machine based on the transformed structure.
-This involves creating a state-machine type, hoisting variables, and wiring the execution flow according to the control constructs defined during the expression tree traversal.
+**The second step** in the process builds the state machine based on a transformed expression tree structure.
+This involves creating a state-machine type, hoisting variables, and wiring the execution flow according to the control constructs defined during the expression tree lowering traversal.

 - Key Concepts:
     - **State Machine Type:** Dynamically generate a state machine type to manages asynchronous execution.